AWS Customer Support Win

 How it works

-file is not automatically created when you initialize your EB project, but you can add it to override your .gitignore
+The .ebignore file is not automatically created when you initialize your EB project, but you can add it to override your .gitignore.

-is present, the CLI will instead respect those exclusion rules, ignoring .gitignore
+If a .ebignore is present, the CLI will instead respect those exclusion rules, ignoring .gitignore.